 The Baby Care Center at Animal Kingdom is located in the central area of the park on the left-hand side of the Tree Of Life.

-The Epcot Baby Care Center is located in between Test Track and the Mexico pavilion.
+The Epcot Baby Care Center is located between the Test Track and the Mexico pavilion.

 The Baby Center at Magic Kingdom is located back behind Casey’s Corner on the left-hand side of Main Street.